 If you’re healthy and meet the standards below, you could probably benefit more from placing your money elsewhere.

-- If you’re on the younger end of the Millennial spectrum, your need for life insurance is less urgent than if you’re nearing 40.
+- If you’re on the younger end of the millennial spectrum, you’re probably okay.
 The older you get, the more your health declines, financial pressures increase, and families grow.
 The earlier in life you are, the less likely you are to actually need it.

-- If you’re single and dependent, you don’t need to worry about insurance right now.
+- If you’re single and dependent, you don’t need it.
 Think of life insurance as a replacement for your income to sustain your family in your passing.
 If you don’t have a family to support, what’s the point?

-- If you’re debt free, you can probably forego purchasing life insurance.
+- If you’re debt free, you can forego life insurance.
 No debt for you means no parents, spouses, or other cosigners will be burdened in the event of your passing.

-- If you’re being enticed to buy an expensive whole life policy as an investment, slow your roll.
+- If you’re being enticed to buy a whole life policy as an investment, stop.
 There are plenty of surefire investment strategies with stellar returns that don’t dabble in life insurance.
 More on that later.

 Why Millennials Should Buy Life Insurance